mr-manishx/Git-GitHub/README.md

 # GitHub-Example
-This is all about git and github
+This is a Git and Github repo for programmatic example